benlesh/angular-minesweeper/README.md

 On the server:

-1. Override `OnConnected` on the hub and have it add to a UserList dictionary on the hub instance.
+1. Override `OnConnected` on the hub and have it add to a static `UserList` dictionary on the hub.
+2. Override `OnDisconnected` on the hub to have it remove the user from the `UserList`.
-2. Create a `SendUserList` method on the hub.
+3. Create a `SendUserList` method on the hub.
 This can be used to refresh user list data from the client, or it can be used from other code in the Hub to push the list back to the client.
-3. Have `OnConnected` call `SendUserList`.
+4. Have `OnConnected` call `SendUserList`.
-4. Create a `SetName(name)` method on the hub the user can use to update their name.
+5. Create a `SetName(name)` method on the hub the user can use to update their name.
-5. Have `SetName` call `SendUserList`
+6. Have `SetName` call `SendUserList`

 On the client: